ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetImageViewOpaqueCaptureDescriptorDataEXT.md

   [VkImageViewCaptureDescriptorDataInfoEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageViewCaptureDescriptorDataInfoEXT.html)
   structure specifying the image view.

-- `pData` is a pointer to a user-allocated buffer where the data will be written.
+- `pData` is a pointer to an application-allocated buffer where the data will be written.

 ## <a href="#_description" class="anchor"></a>Description